drewpendergrass/drewpendergrass.github.io/index.md

 An *extensive* manual for CHEEREIO is provided in our [online documentation](https://cheereio.readthedocs.io).

+To get started with CHEEEREIO, you can read my [slides](http://drewpendergrass.com/2024_06_10_pendergrass_cheereio_IGC_clinic.pptx) from the 2024 International GEOS-Chem Meeting Clinic.

 For support, please open a [Github issue](https://github.com/drewpendergrass/CHEEREIO/issues) so that all users can see the solution.
 You can also email the lead developer, Drew Pendergrass, at andrew.pendergrass [at] duke [dot] edu.
-Feel free also to inquire about whether your application is a good fit.
+Feel free also to inquire about whether CHEEREIO is a good fit for your project.

 ## What does CHEEREIO do?